 F1 Goldendoodles need regular grooming and haircuts - the longer you want their hair the more grooming they will need.

 F1's are not recommended if you have allergies.
-F1B Labradoodles and F1B Goldendoodles are pretty much the same,
+F1B Labradoodles and F1B Goldendoodles are pretty much the same, they

-both get fluffy shaggy coats.
+get fluffy shaggy coats.

 F1B's are recommended if you have allergies.

 OK that's all :).........For the long version of the differences between the two read below.